Jean-Baptiste Botul: Association of the Friends of Jean-Baptiste Botul

 The Association of the Friends of Jean-Baptiste Botul was founded in 1995, at the same time as Botul himself, and its founders include Pagès, writers Hervé Le Tellier and Jacques Gaillard, actor Patrice Minet, economist Bertrand Rothé, and Emmanuel Brouillard, who holds the title of curator of the Botul Museum.
 The association's founders are also known as the core botulien (Botulian core) and the NoDuBo (Noyau Dur Botulien, Botulian hard core).

 The association contributes to the creation of Botul's oeuvre.
 This includes most prominently The Sexual Life of Immanuel Kant as well as Nietzsche and the Noonday Demon; Landru: The Precursor of Feminism; and Soft Metaphysics.
 The first two of these have since been published by the French press Éditions Mille et une nuits.

 The association also organizes various annual events, including a banquet.
-Association member all sit on the jury that is responsible for awarding the annual Botul Prize.
+Association members all sit on the jury that is responsible for awarding the annual Botul Prize.